ETH-PBL/remote-novnc/README.md

 ./setup_vnc.sh
 ```
 This will install all dependencies (if you are sudo) and prompt you to set up a VNC password.
+If you are on mac this will be setup in docker container.
+For this you need to install [docker](https://www.docker.com/get-started).

 ### **2️⃣ Start VNC**
 Run: